thomasboel/montra/README.md

 `mon package update <package>` will update the package (git pull > nvm install > nvm use > npm install).
 `mon package subscribe <package>` will notify when a new tag (version) is released for the given package (uses registry.npmjs.org to check dist tag)
 `mon package export` used for sharing package configurations with someone else.
-`mon package import "<export-output>"` import all packages from someone else's configuration.
+`mon package import '<export-output>'` import all packages from someone else's configuration.